 8. Place de La Concorde

-Located between the Champs Elysee and the Tuileries Gardens, Place de La Concorde is largest square in Paris.
-During the French Revolution the square was renamed as for a time as the Place de la Revolution.
+Located between the Champs Elysee and the Tuileries Gardens, Place de La Concorde is the largest square in Paris.
+During the French Revolution, the square was renamed for a time the Place de la Revolution.
 This was where King Louis XVI and Marie Antoinette were executed.